MarcoPrieto2910/RuntimeCalculator/README.md

 * Can automatically restart after an unexpected process failure.
 * Includes automated unit tests for runtime calculation, CSV writing, execution state tracking, and time boundaries.
 * Includes a fake OMAX server for local development and testing.
+* Includes PowerShell scripts for publishing, installing, and uninstalling the Windows Service.

 ## Repository Structure